matloff/fastStat/README.md

 for example, to be increasing from 2.5 o 4.5.
 Consider in particular the bin from 3.5 to 4.

-This suggests that the true population density curve f(t) is also rising from 2.5 to 4.5, and in particular, from 3.5 to 4.
+The increasing nature of the histogram in that region suggests that the true population density curve f(t) is also rising from 2.5 to 4.5, and in particular, from 3.5 to 4.
 Yet the histogram height is a constant from 3.5 to 4.
 This likely would mean that the true f(t) curve is higher than the histogram for t near 4, and lower than the histogram for t near 3.5.
 In other words:

-> The histogram, as an estimate of f, is likely biased upward (i.e. >
+> The histogram, as an estimate of f, is likely biased upward (i.e.
-> 0) near 3.5 and downward (< 0) near 4.
+> bias > 0) near 3.5 and downward (< 0) near 4.

 And what if the bin width were much narrower?
 Then the bias described above would still exist, but would be smaller.

-On the other hand, the narrower the bin, the fewer the number of data points, and thus the more the bin's height will vary from sample to sample.
+On the other hand, the narrower the bin, the fewer the number of data points in each bin, so the greater the standard error of the histogram height within a bin.
+(The "n" for the standard error is the number of points in the bin.)

 In other words: